SocialEngine/setup-test-db/README.md

 Finally, run your tests in 1/3 the time they used to.

-You can also publish the config-file to change seeder class used.
+You can also publish the config-file to change seeder class used and enable truncation.

 ```
 $ php artisan config:publish socialengine/setup-test-db